 Find out more about the West Façade of Rouen Cathedral.

 La Tour de Beurre

-The Tour de Beurre was erected towards the end of the 15th century.
+The Tour de Beurre was built towards the end of the 15th century.
 Its name derives from the word for butter which was banned during Lent.
-For those diocesans who hoped to escape this drastic religious rule, permission was given for them to keep on eating ‘fat’ in return for a donation of six deniers Tournois – which were used to pay for the erection of the tower.

 La Tour Saint Romain

 On the northern side of the facade lies the mighty Tour Saint Romain, four centuries older than its counterpart.
 Work on the tower started in 1145, so it is the oldest part of the Gothic construction.
 Its last storey, in Flamboyant style, clashes with the rest of the more sober building.
 The Saint Romain tower burnt down on the 1st June 1944, after Allied bombing the day before.
-The bells melted inside and only the walls were left standing.
 Its unusual axe-like roof, covered with slates and decorated with a gilded image of a sun, has been reconstructed only recently.

 The Lantern Tower

-The last addition of major importance to the structure of the cathedral was the 19th century cast iron spire on the lantern tower (not visible from the Western facade).
-It replaces a former lead-covered timber Renaissance spire from the 16th century, which burnt down in 1822.
+The last addition of major importance to the structure of the cathedral was the 19th century cast iron spire on the lantern tower.
+Reaching a height of 151 metres, it replaces a former lead-covered timber Renaissance spire from the 16th century, which burnt down in 1822.

 The huge tower follows the traditional characteristic of Gothic style in Normandy, having a lantern tower at the crossing of the transept.